 Group therapy is a laboratory for experimentation of social interactions that you can take to the real world!
 The goal of the group is to help you gain the skills to speak up for yourself, listen more thoughtfully and speak directly to others more effectively.
 I will connect different people in the group to each other depending upon their interactions at hand.
 This form of therapy helps foster deeper relationships within the group so that you can learn to have deeper relationships in your private life.
 I am here to help you try new communication skills and to ensure everyone has a chance to share and listen.

 I want to help you create stronger connections to the people around you and support you in living the life that you want.
 If you think I’m the therapist for you, contact me for a free 20-minute phone consultation at 917-873-0506 or contact me.
-My practice is located in Brooklyn and Manhattan.
+My practice is currently conducted via Telehealth.